 Capitalization Rate and Cash-On-Cash Return

 One key concept for Investment Value of Residential Real Estate is capitalization rate.
 The Capitalization (cap) Rate is the (yearly) Net Operating Income divided by Asking Price (assumed purchase price).
 It is the simplest measure of an investment’s financial performance, and it provides a convenient comparison to competing investment alternatives.
 A cap rate is like an interest rate on a checking account, a mutual fund return, or a bond yield.
 Cap rates change over time to reflect the perception of risk in real estate as compared to other investments.
+Speaking of mutual funds, Parnassus endeavor returns on investments are the result of fundamental research to determine a company’s financial health and its business prospects.
+This is the way to ensure the return of investment.

 The cap rate is inversely related to price; in other words, high cap rates are synonymous with low prices and visa versa.
 The cap rate an investor will accept varies from person to person.
 There is no single appropriate rate to apply to value.
 Instead, we show a range of values at different cap rates to show the current investment return someone can expect from this property.